DanielSank/dtssqltools/README.rst

 SQLemon
 *******

-Suppose you're working on a project that uses Google App Engine, Google Cloud SQL, and sqlalchemy.
+Suppose we're working on a project that uses Google App Engine, Google Cloud SQL, and sqlalchemy.
 In the course of testing, deploying etc., we want to connect to a couple of databases in different ways:

 * App Engine project talking to production db